 Caipirinha is Brazil’s National Cocktail and one of the classic and well-known cocktails in the world.
-If you had traveled to Brazil, you know there’s only one drink you can savor in Rio de Janeiro, while sitting on one of the most famous beaches in the world, Copacabana or Ipanema Beach.
-And that’s Caipirinha, the refreshing cocktail of South America.
+It’s the refreshing cocktail you can savor in Rio de Janeiro while sitting on one of the most famous beaches in the world, Copacabana or Ipanema Beach.

 What does Caipirinha mean?

 The name of Caipirinha Cocktail comes from the feminine diminutive of “caipira,” a term used for the countryside inhabitants of south-central Brazil.

 It is said that Caipirinha has Portuguese origins and dates back to the beginning of the 20th century.
 In 1918, a drink made with aguardente de cana (the predecessor of Cachaca), lemon, honey, and garlic, was used as a medicine for patients with Spanish flu in the region of Alentejo in Portugal.
 In time, the recipe changed: garlic and honey were removed, and two teaspoons of sugar and ice were added to fight the heat.

 Another account suggests Caipirinha originated in the region of Sao Paolo, being invented by the sugarcane landlords as a drink for high-class events and parties.

 No matter which of the origin stories is true, Caipirinha is today Brazil’s National Cocktail, a drink so deeply embedded in its national heritage.